olivierdalang/CadInput/README.md

 The problem is, it seems the snapping/coordinate translation is implemented by each Tool subclass...
 So it will be some work !

-- **Allow to restrict snapping for background layers, just as there is for the active layer
+- **Allow to restrict snapping for background layers, just as there is for the active layer**

 Modify QgsMapCanvasSnapper's snapToBackgroundLayers method to work like snapToCurrentLayer.
 `int snapToBackgroundLayers( const QPoint& p, QList<QgsSnappingResult>& results, const QList<QgsPoint>& excludePoints = QList<QgsPoint>() );` would become
 `int snapToBackgroundLayers( const QPoint& p, QList<QgsSnappingResult>& results, QgsSnapper::SnappingType snap_to, double snappingTol = -1, const QList<QgsPoint>& excludePoints = QList<QgsPoint>() );`

 Alternatively, QgsSnappingResult could have a field informing wheter it was a vertex or a segment snap.

+### What other QGIS improvement woud make the plugin work better

+- **Click-drag tools should allow click-move-click input method**

+Some tools work in click-click mode (add feature...), but some other in click-drag mode (move vertex, ...).
+That second method is less common in CAD softwares, since it is less practical.
+Those click-drag tools work currently with the plugin, but the user must keep the mouse pressed, which is a bit annoying.
+Allowing click-move-click mode for those tool as well would be an improvement.